-The popularity of recreational and competitive running has grown immensely over the past few decades.
-As the number of individuals participating in running activities has increased, running related injuries have become more prevalent.
-In fact, about 85 percent of all runners will incur a running related injury each year.
+The Running Medicine program at CHOP's Sports Medicine and Performance Center helps to combat the growing problem of running injuries in children.
+About 85 percent of all runners will incur a running related injury each year.
 Proper education and treatment plays a vital role in injury prevention and safe return of injured runners back to their pre-injury level of running.

 Like any patient seeking sports physical therapy services, runners will receive a thorough and complete physical therapy evaluation that will identify any musculoskeletal deficiencies and impairments.
 One of our qualified clinicians will gather pertinent information from a detailed patient history and comprehensive physical examination focusing on the individual's: